demanuel/NewsUP/README.md

 ## note
 As i realized that most users already have scripts to create rars/7z and parity files i dropped the options to create 7zip and parity files.
 But if you want them, just send me an email i can restore them.

-I changed the code to use processes instead of threads to improve performance.
+However the best option is to use one of the scripts on the Scripts folder.

 ## Scritps
 The folder scripts is a folder where NewsUP functionalities can be extended (please check the configuration section).